noodlefrenzy/coreos-azure/README.md

 X-Conflicts=simpleapp@*.service
 ```

 This unit file has two functions.
 First, it tells Systemd how to start and stop this container.
 In this case, we are using it to download and start up the Docker node.js container we built and pushed to the Docker repository in the first part of this quickstart.
 Secondly, it tells CoreOS how this workload can be distributed across the cluster.
 Here, X-Conflicts tells CoreOS that only one instance of this container can be run on a given CoreOS host.
-We use this to ensure that the containers will be executed such that we get redundancy and load spreading.
+We use this to ensure that the containers will be executed such that we get redundancy and load balancing across the cluster.

 The fact that this filename ends in @ indicates that it is a unit file template for CoreOS and that it can be applied multiple times.
 We can use that to spin up three instances of our simple application: